-Channel Z 95
+Channel Z 95.1 WCHZ

 The New Music Revolution Is On Channel Z

-Although the station had a small but loyal audience, it was handicapped with a signal that covered 2/3 of the Augusta/Aiken market.
-It was nominated in 1996 for “Small Market Station Of The Year” as well as then-Music Director Johnny Cage for “Music Director Of The Year” by Billboard Radio Monitor and was voted “Best Radio Station” in 1995 and 1996 by readers of “Augusta Magazine”.
+Despite that limitation, the station one a cadre of awards.
+Augusta Magazine readers voted the station the best radio station in Augusta two years in a row in 1994 and 1995.
+Additionally, the station was nominated in 1996 for “Small Market Station Of The Year” as well as then-Music Director Johnny Cage for “Music Director Of The Year” by Billboard Radio Monitor and was voted “Best Radio Station” in 1995 and 1996 by readers of “Augusta Magazine”.

 The station signed a local marketing agreement on December 10, 1996 with Beasley Broadcasting (who later purchased it) and the format was flipped to 1970s oldies as “Z95”.